 - features

-A vector of gene names specifying the features to consider for the differential test.
+A vector of feature names specifying the features to consider for the differential test.
 If not provided, all features in the dataset are considered.

 A character value specifying the grouping variable for finding conserved or disturbed markers.
 This parameter is only used when markers_type is "conserved" or "disturbed".